microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/vagrant/local_vagrant_ubuntu/_index.md

 ## Deploy a local Ubuntu server hosted with Vagrant and connect it to Azure Arc

-The following doc will guide you through deploying a local **Ubuntu** virtual machine using [Vagrant](https://www.vagrantup.com/) and connecting it as an Azure Arc-enabled server resource.
+The following README will guide you through deploying a local **Ubuntu** virtual machine using [Vagrant](https://www.vagrantup.com/) and connecting it as an Azure Arc-enabled server resource.

 ## Prerequisites